PeteGillin/pete-docs/slides/demo/slides.md

 1. Thing
 1. Thing
 1. Thing
-1. Thing thirteen, seems to be the limit
+1. Thing thirteen — max with no heading (for me)

 ---